Chopper1337/CSGO-Linux-Scripts/README.md

 1. Place in your CSGO directory

-1. Do `chmod +x GameNotStartingFix.sh` to make it executable.
+1. Do `chmod +x GameNotStartingFix-V2.sh` to make it executable.

-1. `./GameNotStartingFix.sh` to execute the script.
+1. `./GameNotStartingFix-V2.sh` to execute the script.

 If either of these are workarounds are applied to your game, you should add `-novid -nojoy` to your CSGO launch parameters.